anegda/Applications1/README.md

 All data files were not uploaded to this repository due to capacity limitations.

 ## Scripts

+The structure of the repository is the following:

     ├── data                                  # Folder containing all data used
     |   ├── Combined